viper-010/Python_YT/13-String-Methods/13-String-Methods_tutorial.md

 ## isprintable()
 The isprintable() method returns True if all the values within the given string are printable, if not, then return False.
+Printable characters include letters, numbers, punctuation, and spaces.
+Non-printable characters are control characters like newlines (\n) and tabs (\t).

 ### Example
 ```python